-This is an original article taken from the NIST Manufacturing Innovation blog.
+An original article from the NIST Manufacturing Innovation Blog.